 The Tamrac Evolution 8 is a fine little companion, but it has the weakness mentioned above.

-Memory has become cheaper in the meantime.
-No matter whether hard disks, USB sticks or memory cards.
+Memory has become inexpensive in the meantime.
+No matter if hard disks, USB sticks or memory cards.

-The Nikon D7000 and the Nikon D750 have two compartments for SD memory cards and offer the ability to store photos twice: the original on the first card and the backup on the second card.
+The Nikon D750 as well as the Nikon Z7 II have two compartments for SD memory cards or XQD memory cards and offer the possibility to store the photos twice: The original on the first card, and the backup on the second card.
 That's exactly how I do it.
-Nothing is worse than coming from a photo trip and the memory card is defective.
-That way I always have security.
+Nothing is worse than coming back from a photo trip and the memory card is defective.
+This way I always have security.

 Battery and power supply

 You should always take spare batteries with you, especially on longer journeys.
 And of course, make sure you can recharge your batteries.
 Preferably every day.
 Besides cleaning your equipment, this is part of the daily ritual.

 I only use the original Nikon batteries.
 I can't get anything else in the camera.
 This ensures that they also function perfectly and do not lose performance after many charging processes.
 Again and again you hear about batteries from other manufacturers which are cheaper but do not offer the performance and/or compatibility.

 On my travels I always take three batteries with me when I have the opportunity to charge them every day.
 Otherwise there should be more.
 Take a little more and be on the safe side.

 L bracket for the Nikon D750 and the Nikon Z7 II

 In the past, I often had the problem that the camera slipped when taking pictures in vertical format.